 For all those questioning about the necessity for tripling the wonderful for loading in a lane of traffic or bicycle lane.
 This was taken 2 minutes ago. pic.twitter.com/pB4OPKnQ1x

 — Brendan Reilly (@AldReilly) April 17, 2018

 If it turns out that it’s not presently lawful for citizens to ship shots of scofflaws and have a ticket issued, LaSpata mentioned, his Metropolis Council colleague downtown Ald.
-Brendan Reilly (42nd) has expressed desire in introducing an ordinance to do so.
-Reilly looks to watch bike lane obstructions in his district as his have particular pet peeve, which is a incredibly very good point for cyclists.
+Brendan Reilly (42nd) has expressed a desire in introducing an ordinance to do so.
+Reilly looks to watch bike lane obstructions in his district as he have a particular pet peeve, which is an incredibly very good point for cyclists.